A Signaling Game Approach to Databases Querying and Interaction: Introduction

-\item Using extensive empirical studies over a real-world query workload, we show that users' learning can be accurately modeled by Roth and Erv's reinforcement learning algorithm \cite{roth1995learning} in Section~\ref{sec:results}.
+\item Using extensive empirical studies over a real-world interaction log, we show that users modify the way they express their information need over their course of interactions in Section~\ref{sec:results}.
+We also show that this adaptation is accurately modeled by a well-known reinforcement learning algorithm \cite{roth1995learning} in experimental game-theory.

-\item We propose a reinforcement learning algorithm that updates the DBMS strategy in Section~\ref{sec:learning} and prove that it improves the effectiveness of answering queries stochastically speaking, and converges almost surely.
-Our proof shows that the proposed learning rule is robust to the choice of effectiveness measure which is a highly desirable property.
-We show that our results hold for both the cases where the user adapts her strategy using Roth and Erv's reinforcement learning algorithm a the case where she follows a fixed strategy.
+\item Current systems generally assume that a user does {\it not} learn and/or modify her method of expressing intents throughout her interaction with the DBMS.
+However, it is known that the learning methods that are useful in static settings do not deliver desired outcomes in the dynamic ones \cite{auer2002nonstochastic}.
+We propose a method of answering user queries in a natural and interactive setting in Section~\ref{sec:learning} and prove that it improves the effectiveness of answering queries stochastically speaking, and converges almost surely.
+We show that our results hold for both the cases where the user adapts her strategy using an appropriate learning algorithm and the case where she follows a fixed strategy.